adithyaMohan200/Pokeapi-Wrapper/README.md

-# Pok-api-Wrapper
+# Python Pokeapi-Wrapper
 #A wrapper for the Pokéapi in python

+#Notice

 # Purpose

-This wrapper simplifies the retrieval and parsing of data from the database.
+This wrapper simplifies the retrieval and parsing of data from the [Pokeapi database](http://pokeapi.co/).
 All methods either return a string, number or a dictionary that you can loop through to find what data you want.
 I will be adding more features as time passes

+# Installation
+`sudo pip install PokeapiWrapper`

 # Usage

 First you must import the class like:

-`import Pokemon `
+`from pokeapi.pokemon import Pokemon `

 Then you must create an object of Pokemon and pass the name of the pokemon you wish to retrieve information about like: